dpar39/vscode-rest-control/README.md

 - `custom.showInformationMessage`, `custom.showWarningMessage` and `custom.showErrorMessage`: show message dialogs to the user and let them click on a button
 - `custom.listInstalledExtensions`: get the list of installed extension IDs
 - `custom.getExtensionInfo`: get details of an installed extension by passing the extension ID
+- `custom.registerExternalFormatter`: registers an external formatter via a HTTP endpoint.
+The HTTP endpoint will receive a JSON body with the following properties`{"file": "<document file path>", "snippet": "<content to be formatted>", "language": "<language id of the current file>"}` and it should return in the body the formatted code snippet (or the original if the code can't be formatted).

 ## To implement in the near future:
 - Add the ability to set a breakpoint at the specified file/line combination